 Case In Point Platinum Awards, a unique awards program that recognizes the most successful and innovative case management programs working to improve healthcare across the care continuum.
 (Dorland Health was a leading integrated media publisher in the healthcare business information industry and does not exist anymore).

 December 2014- December 2015

-Contributing Writer/Chronique for OTTITI, a local Montreal organization that is primarily aimed at policy makers, professionals, and employees in the area of accommodation service.
-The mission is to facilitate the most current knowledge in hospitality and services by sharing expertise and experience to foster improvement in the quality of services.
+I was a Contributing Writer/Chronique for OTTITI, a local Montreal organization that was primarily aimed at policy makers, professionals, and employees in the area of accommodation service.
+The mission was to facilitate the most current knowledge in hospitality and services by sharing expertise and experience to foster improvement in the quality of services.

 Book in progress- Journey’s End: Publication planned for Fall 2016

 A book on death, dying, and end of life-take a look!

 ‘The Death Chicks’- And Speaking of Death, What is the Value of Sharing Our Stories?